piermafrost/GEOCLIM5_sulf/README.md

 `make echo [all the options you want]`

 #### Without Makefile
-`make` is not necessary to compile the code, but ensure that:
+`make` is not necessary to compile the code.
+If you do not use it, make sure that:
 * The pre-compilation configuration is done (see previous section)
 * The file 'source/path.inc' exists and contains the line `character(len=*), parameter:: geoclim_path = "..."`
   Where '...' is the path of the GEOCLIM root directory (this file is edited automatically by the Makefile)